metin/ProAngularJS-Repo/README.md

 Several things have changed since then, the library versions, the task runner version plugins and also the approach to some things such as the dependency management.

-## A note about the structure of the examples
+## A note about the directory structure of the examples
-Several folders have been created to group the examples:
+The examples are grouped into folders:
-+ part00-project-templates &mdash; Project template for the examples
++ **part00-project-templates** &mdash; Project templates for the examples
++ **part01-getting-ready** &mdash; Examples covering several topics at once including AngularJS, Bootstrap 4, etc.